ClojureBridge/drawing/curriculum/create-something.md

   :middleware [m/fun-mode])
 ```

-Yeah, Clara saw three snowflakes kept falling down.
+Yeah!
+Clara saw three snowflakes kept falling down.

-## Step 5. make snowflakes keep falling down differently
+## Step 5.
+Make snowflakes keep falling down at different rates

 So far, so good.
-But, Clara felt something not quite right.
+But, Clara felt something was not quite right.
-All three snowflakes fell down simultaneously, which would not look like natural.
+All three snowflakes fell down simultaneously, which does not look like natural.
-So, she wanted to make them falling down differently, more natural way.
+So, she wanted to make them falling down at different rates, the more natural way.

 Using the words of programming,
-the problem here is all three snowflakes share the same y parameter.
+the problem here is that all three snowflakes share the same y parameter.

 Obviously, adding multiple y values would solve the problem.
 The question is how?

-As she used `vector` for x parameters, the `vector` is a good data structure for y parameters as well.
+As she used `vector` for the x parameters, the `vector` is a good data structure for y parameters as well.
-But, not just the height, Clara wanted to change the speed of falling down in each snowflake.
+But, not just the height - Clara wanted to change the speed of each snowflake falling down.
 So, she looked at the ClojureBridge curriculum,
-[More Data Structures](https://github.com/ClojureBridge/curriculum/blob/master/outline/data_structures2.md), and found `Maps` section.
+[More Data Structures](https://github.com/ClojureBridge/curriculum/blob/master/outline/data_structures2.md), and found the `Maps` section.
 Then, she changed the `state` form a single value to a vector of 3 maps.

 ```clojure